 - Send email announcing custom labels

 2. How to write a good task description

 - Use headings to give structure to a task description (CMD + B for bold)

 - Include screenshots & screencasts when possible using the Zight App

 - Be concise and comprehensive.
 Needless words waste an assignee's time but so does making them ask for clarification.

 3. Turn off email

 To speed up adoption we encourage everyone to turn off email notifications to get used to relying on the Asana inbox.
-Go to Inbox and select Email Notifications to make this change.
+Go to Inbox and select Email Notifications (see below) to make this change.

 4. Assign tasks during onboarding

 We assign everyone tasks as part of their onboarding so they start using the platform immediately.
 Example onboarding tasks we'll assign include "Place a free order using store credit", "Review and sign company handbook", and "Turn off email notifications in Asana".